liljencrantz/crush/README.md

 ### Future work

-There are plenty of ideas waiting to be tried out.
-Pattern matching, error handling and custom types are among the most obvious.
+There are plenty of langage ideas waiting to be tried out.
+Pattern matching and error handling are among the most obvious.
+Also, the error handling in crush itself is currently very rudimentary.

 ## About the codebase